This post is based on a presentation I gave at this afternoon’s M25 Learning Technology Group meeting at King’s College London.

 Naturally all this enrages the black cab drivers; as with the looms in the dark satanic mills of the 19th century, their previously distributed expertise is becoming concentrated in the machines of capitalists.

 But this time, there are no looms to smash.
-Uber has developed not one machine learning algorithm, but so many that their engineers have created a bespoke machine learning service, so teams working on the myriad components of the Uber service can automate them more easily.
+Uber has developed not one machine learning algorithm, but so many that their engineers have created a bespoke machine learning service, so the teams of engineers working on the myriad components of the Uber service can automate them more easily.

 So they want to replace you with a machine.
-Is it any good?
+But is it any good?

 Models used in forecasting have a property called “skill”, which measures how good they are at what they’re intended to do.
 I’d like you to consider a specific example which, while detailed, is readable enough for a non-technical audience.
 Amazon Web Services will rent you a machine learning service, which you can bend to your requirements.
 In this example, Denis Batalov shows how you can use Amazon Machine Learning to predict customer churn from a mobile phone service.